 ’Tis much when scepters are in children's hands, But more when envy breeds unkind division: There comes the ruin; there begins confusion.

 That's the Duke of Exeter near the beginning of Act 4, and it's a reasonable summary of the play.
-It takes place during the minority of Henry VI and it's about the origin of the Wars of the Roses: Henry comes to the throne as a child, the power vacuum leads to faction and intrigue, Richard Plantagenet (later Duke of York) and the Duke of Somerset take white and red roses as symbols of their factions while meanwhile the Duke of Gloucester and the Bishop of Winchester come close to battle, and with all the internal turmoil England loses the Hundred Years' War.
+It takes place during the minority of Henry VI and it's about the origin of the Wars of the Roses: Henry comes to the throne as a child, the power vacuum leads to faction and intrigue, the Duke of Somerset and Richard Plantagenet (later Duke of York) take red and white roses as symbols of their factions while meanwhile the Duke of Gloucester and the Bishop of Winchester come close to battle, and with all the internal turmoil England loses the Hundred Years' War.
 Joan of Arc, a.k.a.
 Joan La Pucelle, makes an appearance.

 Not historically accurate as far as I understand the history, but it's a good story.